 The other type of alimony is indefinite or permanent alimony.
 In most circumstances, this kind of alimony would be appropriate when a spouse is of retirement age, disabled, or has been out of the job market for decades.
 In that case, they are unlikely to be able to find a job and may get alimony indefinitely.
 Factors that will be considered in making an alimony award include how long the marriage lasted, the spouses' conduct while married, the health and age of the spouses, their job skills, their earning potential, the assets and liabilities of the spouses, their childcare responsibilities, their standard of living during the marriage, how long it will take for the recipient spouse to get a job, and their future income, as well as any other relevant factors.
 A Rhode Island family attorney at our firm can help make sure that you present a convincing case, whether you are seeking alimony or defending against your ex-spouse’s request for alimony.

 If you are facing a family law matter during a divorce or in the aftermath of a divorce, it is important to consult an experienced attorney.
-At Bilodeau Capalbo, LLC, we maintain close and trusting relationships with our clients, and we have a strong reputation for client satisfaction.
-Our firm also represents people in many areas of Connecticut and Massachusetts.
+At Bilodeau Capalbo, LLC, our family law attorneys maintain close and trusting relationships with our clients, and we have a strong reputation for client satisfaction.
+Our Rhode Island family law attorneys also represent clients in Connecticut and Massachusetts.
 We have offices in West Warwick, South Kingstown, and Hartford.
 Call us at 401-300-4055 or use our online form to set up an appointment.